Exponential ergodicity of stochastic heat equations with H\"older coefficients: Introduction

 \begin{remark} In the additive noise case $\sigma=\operatorname{I}_d$ and $b=0$, existence of a unique weak mild solution was proven in \cite{priola2021optimal} in the critical case $\vartheta=\frac{1}{2}$ for all $\zeta\in(0,1]$ via an optimal regularity result for the Kolmogorov equation.
 Our method can deal with diffusion coefficients that are merely Hölder continuous, yet we restrict ourselves to the more regular regime $\zeta\in(\frac{1}{2},1].$

 The method of \cite{priola2021optimal} however does not go beyond $\vartheta=\frac{1}{2}$, and the whole range $\vartheta\in(\frac{1}{2},1)$ is left open. see for example \cite{priola2022correction}, Remark 4.
 To our best knowledge, the result of Theorem \ref{burgerstheorem1} is new even for additive noise whenever $\vartheta\in(\frac{1}{2},1)$.
-In \cite{priola2022correction}, Remark 4 the author predicts that there exists some $\theta$-Hölder ($\theta>0$) function $F$ such that weak uniqueness no longer holds.
-Our theorem \ref{burgerstheorem1} does not contradict such predictions, as we only prove weak uniqueness whenever $\theta>\vartheta$.
-The other range $\theta\in(0,\vartheta)$ is not covered here.
+In \cite{priola2022correction}, Remark 4 the author predicts that there exists some $\zeta$-Hölder ($\zeta>0$) function $F$ such that weak uniqueness no longer holds.
+Our theorem \ref{burgerstheorem1} does not contradict such predictions, as we only prove weak uniqueness whenever $\zeta>\vartheta$.
+The other range $\zeta\in(0,\vartheta)$ is not covered here.
+The constraint $\zeta\geq\vartheta$ is most likely a consequence of the method we use in this paper, and in particular the constraint arises from the $\lambda^{\vartheta-1}$ factor in the estimate \eqref{burgersusefulestimate}.

 \end{remark}

 We also note that \cite{priola2021optimal} made the assumption that $b$ and $F$ are locally Hölder continuous functions, which means they are Hölder continuous on each ball, whereas we make a global Hölder continuity assumption \eqref{globalglobal}.
 While this may set a limit to the generality of our results, we believe that our techniques can also be generalized to locally Hölder continuous coefficients via a proper truncation argument.
 We do not pursue this generalization so as to keep this paper at a reasonable length.